dora2ios/iPwnder32/README.md

 # iPwnder32
-*Tools for utilizing iOS devices using limera1n / checkm8  Bootrom exploit*
+*A Tool for utilizing iOS devices using limera1n/checkm8  BootROM exploit*

 ## Features
-This tool is intended to take advantage of the Bootrom exploit present on iOS devices.
+This tool is intended to take advantage of the BootROM exploit present on iOS devices.
 It is written in the C and is only available on macosx.